-It is really hectic environment when you are part of multiple teams and each team have their own set of dashboards, reports, and data sets.
-Your work space in Power BI will be hundreds of items and finding something there would be a problem.
-Power BI groups creates separate work spaces for all members in the group.
-You can easily switch between work spaces in Power BI.
+It is hectic environment when you are part of multiple teams, and each team has their own set of dashboards, reports, and datasets.
+Your “shared with me” section in Power BI will be hundreds of items and find something there would be a problem.
+Power BI workspaces create a separate environment for all members of the group.
+You can easily switch between workspaces in Power BI.

 Isolated User/Group Administration

-When you share a content with an individual in the organization, if that person leave the company, or be replaced by someone else from another team, then you have to remove sharing from previous user account, and assign it to the new user account.
-Best practice is to share content with groups. and members of Groups then easily can be managed by an administrator.
-Power BI groups are fully synchronized with Office 365 groups. once you used a group in Power BI, then it is only an admin’s task to add/remove members from it.
+When you share content with an individual in the organization, if that person leaves the company, or be replaced by someone else from another team, then you have to remove sharing from a previous user account and assign it to the new user account.
+Best practice is to share content with groups.
+And members of Groups then easily can be managed by an administrator.
+Power BI workspaces are fully synchronized with Office 365 groups.
+Once you used a group in Power BI, then it is only an admin’s task to add/remove members from it.

 Office 365 Synchronization

-This functionality is very helpful in enterprise solutions, where you share contents with a group in Power BI, and then members of group will be managed by an Office 365 admin.
+This functionality is beneficial in enterprise solutions, where you share contents with a group of Power BI, and then members of the group will be managed by an Office 365 admin.